-From then onwards I felt myself start to deteriorate.
+From then on, I felt myself start to deteriorate.
 I am quite self-aware; I know when things are happening.
-So I knew I was unwell, but I couldn’t go sick.
-Because I had been off sick before – physical sickness, not mental health.
-So I couldn’t admit I wasn’t OK.
+So I knew I was unwell, but I couldn't go off sick, because I had been off sick before – physical sickness, not mental health.
+So I couldn't admit I wasn't OK.

 I kept thinking I'd get over it, it would be fine.
 But I was walking around as if I was in a bubble – it was like I wasn't really there.
 I was feeling that all the time.
 Then I'd drive somewhere and just sit in the car for an hour and not realise.
 In my head it had felt like minutes, because I had been so detached from what was actually happening.
 I was also experiencing uncontrollable anger, which was not me and quite frightening.